RishabhSk7/ROS_notes/Getting Started/Nodes.md

 `rosrun` is nothing fancy, just a script that takes argument of a package and which executable in package to run.
 It just knows, or takes a guess, at where the executable should be and runs it.

+Further, the ` __name:=A` argument will give the node a  custom name "A".
+This lets us run mulitple instance of a node, which roscore would otherwise restrict. ^938e0c

 ### Listing nodes
 ROS provides a few ways to get information about the nodes that are running at any particular time.
 To get a list of running nodes, try this command(requires master to be running):
 ```